brikis98/yevgeniy-brikman-homepage/_posts/2025-08-02-the-ministry-for-the-future.md

 Mary: What?

-Dick: There‚Äôs nothing scientific about it.
+Dick: There's nothing scientific about it.
 You just pick one.
 It might be a function of the current interest rate, but that shifts all the time.
 So really you just choose.

 Mary: So the higher the discount rate, the less we spend on future people?

-Dick: That‚Äôs right.
+Dick: That's right.

 Mary: And right now everyone chooses a high rate.